 The Sitemorse INDEX reviews sites, scoring and ranking them based on optimisation, experience and compliance and factors such as loading speed and accessibility.

 Borough Council took first place with an overall score of 9.5 out of 10, representing a very high standard of optimization, user experience and content delivery.
-The university took first place for functionality, accessibility, HTML, email and metadata and was near the top of the table for performance.
+The council took first place for functionality, accessibility, HTML, email and metadata and was near the top of the table for performance.
 Stoke-on-Trent City Council was the most improved in the field, increasing its score by 1.96 points to 6.2 and climbing 209 places in the list.

 Also in the top ten were: